-Under the Investment Company Act of 1940, as amended, the Transaction resulted in the automatic termination of the investment management contract between each Putnam Fund and Putnam Management and any related sub-advisory contracts that were in place for each Putnam Fund before the Transaction.
-However, beginning on the Effective Date, Putnam Management and, where applicable, the Putnam Funds' sub-adviser(s) continued to provide uninterrupted services with respect to the Putnam Funds listed above pursuant to interim investment management and sub-advisory contracts that were approved by the Board of Trustees for use while the Putnam Funds sought shareholder approval of new investment management and sub-advisory contracts.
-On January 4, 2024, the shareholders of each above-listed Putnam Fund approved new investment management and sub-advisory contracts are substantially similar to those of the previous investment management and sub-advisory contracts.
+Under the Investment Company Act of 1940, as amended (the "1940 Act"), the Transaction resulted in the automatic termination of the investment management contract between each Putnam Fund and Putnam Management and any related sub-advisory contracts that were in place for each Putnam Fund before the Transaction.
+Shareholder meetings for each Putnam Fund have been called to approve new investment management and sub-advisory contracts.
+In the meantime, Putnam Management and, where applicable, the Putnam Funds' sub-adviser(s) continue to provide uninterrupted services with respect to the Putnam Funds listed above pursuant to interim investment management and sub-advisory contracts (together, the "Interim Advisory Contracts") that were approved by the Board of Trustees for use while the Putnam Funds continue to seek shareholder approval of new investment management and sub-advisory contracts.